AdrianArnaiz/AdrianArnaiz/content/post/rg-gnn-hcml/index.md

 # Graph Neural Networks and Human-Centric ML intersection

 {{% callout note %}}
 TL;DR: GNN is a promising field to include in Human-Centric Machine Learning!
-It is the most human-like data type, it captures complex relationship and its interpretable!
+It is the most human-like data type, it captures complex relationship and it's interpretable!
 {{% /callout %}}

-{{< hl >}}The past 17th February of 2022, I and my ELLIS Alicante collegues organized a 2-hour Guest Session in the ELLIS HCML Reading Group in which I was moderator of the main panel.
+{{< hl >}}On 17th February of 2022, I and my ELLIS Alicante colleagues organized a 2-hour Guest Session in the ELLIS HCML Reading Group in which I was moderator of the main panel.
 This session was organized together with **Qualcomm AI Research**. **The main purpose was to discuss the intersection between Graph Neural Networks and Human-Centric Machine Learning** in a panel made up by distinguished scientist from ELLIS and Qualcomm AI Research,  which **I organized and moderated**.{{< /hl >}}

 * Speakers : Pim de Haan [^1] , Manuel Gómez Rodríguez [^2], Carlos Castillo [^3] and Efstratios Gavves [^4].
 * Moderator: Adrián Arnaiz Rodríguez